MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   Build similar level of redundancy in dependent services.
 For instance,  the application instances bind to blob storage.
 If the application uses zone-redundant deployment (ZRS), consider configuring the associated storage account with ZRS as well.
 >
 >   Have redundancy in networking components.
-For example, use zone-redundant IP addresses and external load balancers.
+For example, use zone-redundant IP addresses and load balancers.
 >
 > - **Have a reliable scaling strategy**.
 Unexpected load on the application can cause it to become unreliable.
 Consider the right scaling approach based on your workload characteristics.
 You might be able to handle the load by scaling up.
 However, if the load continues to increase, scale out to new instances.
 Prefer automatic scaling over manual approaches.
 Always maintain a buffer of extra capacity during scaling operations to prevent performance degradation.
 >